-For more details on analyzing failures in the Failed Test Runs tab, see Expand your test failure analysis.
+For more details on analyzing failures in the Test Runs tab, see Expand your test failure analysis.

 Users can assign themselves or others to investigate a build or test run failure.
 ALM Octane provides information about each failure to help the investigation.

 If you assign someone to a pipeline step's latest build or a test's latest run, the assignment remains on subsequent failures.
 The assignment is cleared automatically when the build or test run passes successfully.

 To assign a user to investigate a failure

 In the Builds or Test Runs tab, select one or more failed builds or failed test runs and do one of the following:

 |Assign yourself to the selected builds or test runs.||Click I'm on it